 Do Your Best To Stay Busy

 One of the best and most common pieces of advice you can get in these unfortunate situations is to occupy your brain with many different activities.
 But where a lot of people go wrong with this is focusing on one kind of activity instead of creating a diverse routine.
 Make sure that you are activating yourself physically by adopting a regular exercise routine.
 It has been proven that intense physical activity has an amazing influence on depression and other emotions.
 Having a consistent exercise plan will let you unleash your negative emotions.
-Another thing that you can do is keeping yourself busy by cleaning, doing fun crafts or something that you are passionate about.
+Another thing that you can do is keep yourself busy by cleaning, doing fun crafts, or something that you are passionate about.
 When you find an outlet for your negative feelings you will be able to focus on being more productive when you are at work.

 Propper Mental Hygiene

 If you are strong enough mentally, you should be able to make yourself leave your private issues at the door.
-Recognise your feelings regarding the divorce and leave them at home.
-Your workplace and schedules have no understanding of your situation and it will not be able to suffer alongside.
+Recognize your feelings regarding the divorce and leave them at home.
+Your workplace and schedules have no understanding of your situation and you will not be able to suffer alongside.
 Even though it’s quite harsh it is the truth.
 Zone out and commit to working for those 8 hours and try to be as efficient as possible.
 Turn off your phone, get rid of all the drama as you are entering the office.
 Avoid seeing any triggers while you are working so you don’t disrupt your flow.
 It is not in your interest to get fired while you are in the middle of getting a divorce.

 Eliminate Any Possible Distractions